Community Engagement Plan

 Over the years, we have made many changes to our operation, to respond to feedback from the community, and to minimize odor.
 The implementation of the ASP system represents a big step forward for our business and will require a substantial investment.

 We hired Green Mountain Technologies, a company which specializes in providing engineering design and state of the art control systems for composting facilities.
-They are the same expert that was hired by Metro to evaluate our operation.
+They are the same experts that were hired by Metro to evaluate our operation.
 For our size of facility, they have recommended an aerated static pile process that is proven to significantly reduce odor.

 As described by Green Mountain Technologies: